Preparing my documents

 - recognised English test scores or Skilled Migration Internship Program: Accounting (SMIPA) transcripts and completion certificate

 - syllabus (detailed subject descriptions)

 - signed letter of authority (if you have a third party acting on your behalf)

-Supporting documentation for your assessment can be emailed or posted to CPA Australia’s Assessment Unit in Melbourne after you receive your acknowledgement email and reference number.
+Supporting documentation for your assessment should be emailed or posted to CPA Australia’s Assessment Unit in Melbourne.

 Original colour scans of documents will be accepted for your application.
 Any documents or forms with credit card details should not be emailed to CPA Australia.